noriakis/software/docs/biotextgraph/04-custom-usage.md

 exportWCNetwork(g,geneList,keyType="ENSEMBL",
     wcScale=50,scaleMax=20,scaleMin=10)
 #> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette Greens is 9
 #> Returning the palette you asked for with that many colors
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette Accent is 8
+#> Returning the palette you asked for with that many colors
 #> Warning in dir.create(paste0(dir)): 'network' already
 #> exists